Kishore96in/kishore96in.github.io/content/blog/thesis synopsis.md

 Magnetic fields are often correlated at length scales much larger than that of the turbulent velocity field.
 Mean-field magnetohydrodynamics takes advantage of this scale-separation to make the problem analytically tractable ({{< cite alp MoffattMagFieldGenBook >}}, {{< cite alp KrauseRadler80 >}}.
-'Large-scale dynamo', or LSD, refers to the generation of magnetic fields ordered on the system scale by fluid motions correlated at much smaller scales.
+*Large-scale dynamo*, or LSD, refers to the generation of magnetic fields ordered on the system scale by fluid motions correlated at much smaller scales.

 The statistical properties of the velocity field are often treated as deterministic quantities in kinematic studies.
 **Chapter 3** presents a simple calculation which shows that fluctuations of the turbulent kinetic energy at a particular spatial scale can induce the growth of a magnetic field at much larger scales.